 Some aspects of driving a forklift are similar to driving a car.
 While forklifts are slower, harder to steer, and less stable than automobiles, some of the controls should look familiar to you.

-Prior to driving a forklift, you’ll want to get to know the following controls:
+Prior to driving the machine, you’ll want to get to know the following forklift controls:

 - Forward/reverse directional controls: You use this to move the forklift forward and backward.
 The control may be mounted on the column or operated by foot.